The Moon and Sixpence (1959 film)

-The Moon and Sixpence was an American television movie broadcast on NBC on October 30, 1959.
+The Moon and Sixpence is an American television movie that was broadcast on NBC on October 30, 1959.
 The production, starring Laurence Olivier, was adapted by S. Lee Pogostin from the novel by Somerset Maugham.
 The production won multiple Emmy and Sylvania Awards, including awards for Olivier's acting, Pogostin's adaptation, and Robert Mulligan's direction.

 Plot

 A successful stockbroker leaves his family in middle age to become an artist.
 His wife (played by Geraldine Fitzgerald) responds by committing suicide.
 In Paris, he befriends another artist (played by Hume Cronyn), then has an affair with his friend's wife (played by Jessica Tandy), destroying their marriage.
 He settles in Tahiti where he marries a native woman (played by Jean Marsh) and develops leprosy.

 Cast

 The following performers appeared in the movie: